Towards Large Scale Automated Algorithm Design by Integrating Modular Benchmarking Frameworks: Introduction

 \emph{Extendability:} Our pipeline is ready to perform large benchmark studies, covering large classes of continuous and discrete optimization algorithms.
 For example, local searches, particle swarm optimization, estimation of distribution algorithms and using numerical or bitstring encodings.
 Similarly, the pipeline gives direct access to all problems collected in \IOH{profiler}, which comprises in particular the BBOB functions from the COCO framework~\cite{hansen2016coco}, the Nevergrad problem suites~\cite{nevergrad}, the W-model instances~\cite{Wmodel}, the PBO suite~\cite{DoerrYHWSB20}, etc. Additionally, any benchmark or solver which would be plugged into \IOH{profiler} would be easily used to further extend this study.

-\textbf{Comparison to Previous Works:}
+\subsection{Comparison to Previous Works}

-Our work is a top-down approach for automatic algorithm design~\cite{GrammarSLS}, which use a parametrized algorithmic framework to instantiate many {\em algorithm instances}.
-Following~\cite{lopez2017automatic}, we observe that this differs from bottom-up ``grammar-based'' approaches, like Grammatical Evolution~\cite{ryan1998grammatical,lourenco_evolving_2012}, which allow for easily designed algorithm space, but complicates algorithm instantiation and optimization.
-In our case, the width of the design space is already large and we targets fast algorithm instantiation, we thus favor the top-down approach.
+Our work is a top-down approach for automatic algorithm design~\cite{GrammarSLS}, which uses a parametrized algorithmic framework to instantiate many {\em algorithm instances}.
+Following~\cite{lopez2017automatic}, we observe that this differs from bottom-up ``grammar-based'' approaches~\cite{DBLP:conf/evoW/SouzaR18, DBLP:conf/cec/SouzaR18,DBLP:journals/eor/PagnozziS19} or Grammatical Evolution~\cite{ryan1998grammatical,lourenco_evolving_2012}, which allow for easily designed algorithm space, but complicates algorithm instantiation and optimization.
+In our case, the width of the design space is already large and we target fast algorithm instantiation.
+We thus favor the top-down approach.
+In this first study, we only consider categorical parameters, for the sake of implementation simplicity.

 A similar approach to ours was suggested in~\cite{AutoMACO,BezLopStu2019ec,AutoMOEA} for multi-objective optimization.
-Those studies also uses \irace{}, but the authors implemented their own modular algorithm frameworks, which is restricted to multi-objective optimization.
-Our work significantly scales up this kind of study, by leveraging larger algorithm design spaces, larger set of benchmarks, with more problems and allowing more detailed analysis of the results.
+Those studies also use \irace{}, but the authors implemented their own modular algorithm frameworks that are restricted to multi-objective optimization.
+Our work significantly scales up this kind of study, by leveraging larger algorithm design spaces, larger sets of benchmarks, with more problems and allowing a more detailed analysis of the results.

+Few other studies consider a bi-objective measurement of performance for automated algorithm design.
+Most notably, \cite{DBLP:journals/eor/Lopez-IbanezS14} introduced the use of the hypervolume for given quality and time budgets.
+In our case, we use the volume under the curve of the empirical cumulative histogram of quality and time attainments~\cite{DBLP:conf/emo/FonsecaFH01}.
+This should behave as the sum of hypervolumes defined for a set of thresholds covering the whole domain, instead of a single one.